genielabs/homegenie.it/source/1.4/panel/index.md

-*HomeGenie Panel* features voice control, customizable dashboards, large buttons and indicators to easily monitor and operate your smart devices such as lights, switches, thermostats, sensors, media servers and smart TVs, and can handle multiple connections to different *HomeGenie* servers and *UPnP* devices.
+*HomeGenie Panel* features voice control, customizable dashboards, large buttons and indicators to easily monitor and operate your smart devices such as lights, switches, thermostats, sensors, media servers and smart TVs, and can handle multiple connections to *HomeGenie* servers and *UPnP* devices.

 Runs 24/7 flawlessly and does not require any Internet access to work!